renich/lyrics/en/the_taquero_blues.rst

     # Guitar solo

-Well, the guitar solo is intended to sound bluessy but jazzy.
+Well, the guitar solo is intended to sound bluessy, yet, jazzy.
 It has to have some of the blues elements, since Mexicans relate much better to blues than to jazz.
 Yet, I am interested in Jazz thanks to you, man, so I am trying my best here.

 ::